Ashes of Home: A Personal Plea Against the Lange (Albany)Burn

 I was part of a team that counted Western Ringtail Possums in those trees.
 Twice.
 We documented their presence, their nests, their fragile hold on survival.
 These aren’t just animals.
 They are critically endangered.
 And now, the very forest that shelters them is marked for fire.

-The Department of Biodiversity, Conservation and Attractions (DBCA) has scheduled a prescribed burn for this crown land as part of its spring burning program.
+The City of Albany with the approval and necessary permits from The Department of Biodiversity, Conservation and Attractions (DBCA) has scheduled a prescribed burn for this crown land as part of its spring burning program.
 The final decision to ignite is made on the morning of the burn, based on weather and safety conditions.
 But by then, it’s always too late to protest.
 Too late to protect.

 Let’s be clear: spring burns occur during peak breeding and nesting season for many native species—numbats, chuditch, quenda, black cockatoos, and yes, possums.
 There is often no ecological survey beforehand.
 No count.
 No acknowledgment of the lives that will be lost.
 Joeys in pouches.
 Echidnas curled in leaf litter.
 Reptiles hidden in hollows.
 All at risk.